Hiking the Waʻahila Ridge Trail to Mt. Olympus (ʻAwaʻawaloa) on Oʻahu, Hawaiʻi

 Distance: 5.9 miles / 9.5 km

-The first is that it's very well-trafficked trail, so the overgrowth is much better compared to other ridge hikes.
-But perhaps more importantly, from the summit, you can get amazing views of Kaʻau Crater to the east, which is one of my favorite ways to enjoy the crater without doing the longer Kaʻau Crater Loop.
+I say this for a few reasons.
+The first is that Waʻahila Ridge is a very well-trafficked trail, meaning the overgrowth is much better maintained and, in most cases, not an issue compared to other Oʻahu ridge hikes, like the nearby Wailupe Loop Trail.
+However, what’s perhaps even more important is that from the summit, there are amazing views of Kaʻau Crater to the east, which is one of my favorite ways to enjoy the beautiful crater without doing the longer and more involved Kaʻau Crater Trail from Pālolo Valley.

 Waʻahila Ridge Trailhead Parking